AustinPaul01/Text-identifiaction-and-classification-through-image/README.md

 # Text-identifiaction-and-classification-through-image
-We have to identify the text as field with its datatype and classify according to its or label
+We have to identify the text with its datatype and classify according to its label or field